Drew-code404/vatican-reporting-skills/commands/vatican-doc-decoder.md

 ### 7. Local angle (CRITICAL)
 - How could this show up in a diocese/parish?
-- What would this look like in Atlanta?

 ### 8. Story angles
 Provide 3–5 strong story ideas: